What is a vasectomy?

 - Your scrotum may be shaved and cleaned with an antiseptic solution.

-- The surgeon will inject a numbing drug into your scrotal area.
+- The surgeon will inject a numbing medicine into your scrotal area.
 You will likely be awake for the procedure.

 - The surgeon will make a small cut in your upper scrotal area to find the vas deferens.